 Andaman and Nicobar islands

 Imagine a destination where you get beaches, forests, hills, mangroves, and caves along with a bit of historical drama… Andaman offers this fantasy land.
-An almost 3 hours flight from Dum Dum Airport tales you to the Port Blair airport, the capital of the union territory, that’s situated above a hill.
+An almost 3 hours flight from Dum Dum Airport takes you to the Port Blair airport, the capital of the union territory, that’s situated above a hill.
 The city has some of the most interesting marine museums which have collections of corals, reefs, and shells which are almost 3ft long.
-The historic cellular jail which gives an eerie feeling even during daylight.
-A special light and sound show is held during evening showcasing its history of pain and pride.
+The historic cellular jail gives an eerie feeling even during daylight.
+A special light and sound show is held during the evening showcasing its history of pain and pride.
 From firsthand experience, I can tell you that not a single eye remained dry during the show.

 Traveling from one island to another requires a ship.
 And that was the highlight of the entire trip.
 Watching the sunset on the deck in the middle of the Bay of Bengal, just breathtaking.
 Havelock Island has the longest beach in Asia, the Radhanagar beach.
 White sand beaches and clear sparkling blue water surround the entire circumference of this island.
 Other attractions include Neil Island, Ross Island where deer room free.
 These are all named after the British officers during the colonial period.